nipun-agarwal16/audio-signal/README.md

 3. Fc came out to be around 10550/10560 hz
 4. Generated demodulated signal and created a bandpass filter.
 5. Finally generated filtered signal and noisy signal fft and saved the cleaned audio.
+(ADDED SCREENSHOTS OF CODE USED, NOT WRITTEN BY ME, USED  CHATGPT)